Actor Jonathan Majors found guilty on 2 charges in domestic assault trial

 Prosecutors said Majors was abusive for months before the altercation, however the defense argued Jabbari was the instigator that night.

-The 34-year-old, known for his roles in "Creed III" and Marvel's "Ant-Man and the Wasp: Quantumania" attended each day of the trial with his current girlfriend, Megan Good, by his side, but he did not take the stand.
+The 34-year-old, known for his roles in "Creed III" and Marvel's "Ant-Man and the Wasp: Quantumania," attended each day of the trial with his current girlfriend, Meagan Good, by his side, but he did not take the stand.

-With the conviction, he now faces a year in prison at sentencing.

 for more features.